Zachbot168/ExcelAutomateScripts/README.md

 - **Works on All Sheets:** Applies the adjustments to all worksheets within the workbook.

 This script is useful for ensuring that critical columns like "DATE" and "STATION" are correctly positioned in your Excel sheets, facilitating better data organization and consistency across all worksheets.

+### Reset Time to Midnight in Excel Sheets - "turnhourminutetimetohour.py"

+This script uses the `openpyxl` library to reset the time component of dates in the "DATE" column of an Excel file to midnight (`00:00:00`).
+The script processes all rows in the active worksheet and updates the date-time format accordingly.

+#### Features:
+- **Time Reset:** Sets the time component of date-time values to midnight (`00:00:00`).
+- **Handles Different Formats:** Parses date-time values in a specific format and updates them.
+- **Error Handling:** Skips rows with unparsable date-time values and provides informative messages.

+This script is useful for standardizing the time component of date-time values to midnight in Excel files, ensuring a consistent format for further data processing or analysis.

 ### Unmerge Cells in Excel Sheets - "unmergedcells.py"